Undergraduate Academic Advising

 All business majors must officially declare an area of specialization by Junior year.
 Please click here to review the different specializations.
 Please note, completing an Accounting minor will substitute for an area of specialization.

-You may declare an area of specialization beginning Monday, October 30, 2017 until Friday, January 26, 2018.
+You may declare an area of specialization beginning Monday, April 2, 2018.
 To do so, please stop by the Office of Student Services (OSS) to fill out a declaration form, have it signed by our department, and submit it to the Registrar’s office for processing.
 OSS is open Monday through Friday, 10:00 am to 4:00 pm.

 SBC Curriculum within the Business Management Major